arunkumardada/5130f2023/Project_Week5/ReadMe.txt

 Tasks I have Accomplished:
-Implementing the i18n including 4 Languages for GPT Search Bar
+Implementing the WHole Chat GPT Search Bar with integrating the openapi's to get the data and show results below searchbar.

 References:
 https://www.themoviedb.org/?language=en-US